stuebersystems/doc.quattropod.en/docs/lite/adv.settings.md

 # Advanced settings

-Advanced Settings allows you to update the firmware and conveniently adjust many of the QuattroPod's settings remotely.
+Advanced Settings allows you to update the firmware and conveniently adjust many of the QuattroPod`s settings remotely.
 To access the web interface, you can connect to the QuattroPod [wireless](#Wireless).

 ## Connect wirelessly to QuattroPod {#Wireless}